tomgxz/Kraken/REPORT.md

   body = Catamaran
   ```

   The `generateFolderStructure` and `generateFileStructure` functions are called to create the files and directories.
-They take a list of paths and iterate through them, creating new files or directories if they don't already exist.
+They take a list of paths and iterate through them, creating new files or directories if they do not already exist.

   The `defaultHTMLPage` function returns a string of HTML content to set as the default content when a new site is created.